AjNavneet/TimeSeries-ARCH-GARCH-AWS-Deployment/readme.md

 10. **install-lightsail-cli.sh:** Steps for Lightsail installation.
 11. **lightsail-deployment.md:** Lightsail deployment readme file.
 12. **requirements.txt:** List of essential libraries with their versions.

 ---

-## Key Concepts Explored

-- Introduction to time series analysis.
-- Data preprocessing and EDA.
-- Understanding ARCH and GARCH models.
-- Building and training ARCH and GARCH models.
-- Forecasting with ARCH and GARCH models.
-- Model deployment using AWS services, including EC2, Docker, and Lightsail.
-- MLOps best practices for continuous model delivery and deployment.

----